yeungpinghei/yeungpinghei.github.io/README.md

 Remeber to save the full model because we don't want to wait every time we run the script.

-## Visualize the output of the final GAMM
+## STEP 10: Visualize the output of the final GAMM
 ```r
 diff %>%
   ggplot(aes(point*10, difference, group = group)) +